Catholic Church response to the Medjugorje apparitions: Background

 When Bosnia and Herzegovina became part of Austria-Hungary, Pope Leo XIII took steps to establish dioceses (1881) and appoint local bishops.
 This included transferring parishes administered until then by the Franciscans to diocesan clergy.
 The friars resisted, and in the 1940s Franciscan provinces still controlled 63 of 79 parishes in the dioceses of Vrhbosna and Mostar.
 In the 1970s, friars in Herzegovina formed an association of priests to encourage popular opposition to diocesan parish takeovers.

 A 1975 decree by Pope Paul VI, Romanis Pontificibus, ordered that Franciscans to withdraw from most of the parishes in the Diocese of Mostar-Duvno, retaining 30 and leaving 52 to the diocesan clergy.
 In the 1980s the Franciscans still held 40 parishes under the direction of 80 friars.

-On 24 June 1981, six children in the town of Medjugorje, Bosnia-Herzegovina (then part of Yugoslavia), said they had seen an apparition of the Blessed Virgin Mary and that these apparitions were continuing.
+On 24 June 1981, six children in the village of Medjugorje (then part of Yugoslavia), said they had seen an apparition of the Virgin Mary and that these apparitions were continuing.
 The village began to attract pilgrims.